Health effects of smoking tobacco: History of claimed benefits

-Claimed benefits
+Other benefits

 Against the background of the overwhelmingly negative effects of smoking on health, some observational studies have suggested that smoking might have specific beneficial effects, including in the field of cardiovascular disease.
 Interest in this epidemiological phenomenon has also been aroused by COVID-19.
 Systematic review of reports that suggested smokers respond better to treatment for ischemic stroke provided no support for such claims.

-Claims of surprising benefits of smoking, based on observational data, have also been made for Parkinson's disease, as well as a variety of other conditions, including basal-cell carcinoma, Melanoma, acute mountain sickness, pemphigus, celiac disease, and ulcerative colitis, among others.
+Claims of surprising benefits of smoking, based on observational data, have also been made for Parkinson's disease, as well as a variety of other conditions, including basal-cell carcinoma, melanoma, acute mountain sickness, pemphigus, celiac disease, and ulcerative colitis, among others.

 Tobacco smoke has many bioactive substances, including nicotine, that are capable of exerting a variety of systemic effects.
 Surprising correlations may also stem from non-biological factors such as residual confounding (that is to say, the methodological difficulties in completely adjusting for every confounding factor that can affect outcomes in observational studies).

-In Parkinson's disease

-In the case of Parkinson's disease, a series of observational studies that consistently suggest a possibly substantial reduction in risk among smokers (and other consumers of tobacco products) has led to longstanding interest among epidemiologists.
-Non-biological factors that may contribute to such observations include reverse causality (whereby prodromal symptoms of Parkinson's disease may lead some smokers to quit before diagnosis), and personality considerations (people predisposed to Parkinson's disease tend to be relatively risk-averse, and may be less likely to have a history of smoking).
-Possible existence of a biological effect is supported by a few studies that involved low levels of exposure to nicotine without any active smoking.
-A data-driven hypothesis that long-term administration of very low doses of nicotine (for example, in an ordinary diet) might provide a degree of neurological protection against Parkinson's disease remains open as a potential preventive strategy.